PranavMaganti/compose-material-dialogs/documentation/Core.md

 dialog.show()
 ```

 The dialog is shown when the `dialog.show()` is called.
 The hard coded strings for all the components in the example above can be replaced with a string resource id.

 If the `autoDismiss` parameter of a `MaterialDialog`  is set to false then the dialog will not close when the positive or negative buttons are clicked, allowing for flexibility in custom views.

+The `MaterialDialog` class also has a `onCancelRequest` parameter which is a callback which is used when the user clicks outside the dialog area.
+By default this parameter is set to hide the dialog.

 Buttons can be added to the dialog by adding the following: